 - To fundraise supporting the mission of the JLJ to promote volunteerism, develop the potential of women, and improve the lives of women and children in our community.

-Support The Junior League of Jacksonville by making a donation to the Little Black Dress Initiative (to be hyperlinked).
+Support The Junior League of Jacksonville by making a donation to the Little Black Dress Initiative.
 Your donation will go directly to the JLJ and will help us continue to serve our mission of developing the potential of women and serving unmet needs in the community.
 Our current focus is on combatting food deserts in Jacksonville, by providing nutrition education and affordable healthy foods to some of Jacksonville’s most needy residents.